Diagnosis of alpha-mannosidosis

 Clinical features and severity of symptoms are widely variable within alpha-mannosidosis, but in general, the disorder is characterized by skeletal abnormalities, immune deficiency, hearing impairment, and mental retardation.
 Three clinical subtypes of the disorder have been described and they vary with respect to age of onset and clinical presentation.
 Type 1 is generally classified by a mild presentation and slow progression with onset after 10 years of age and absence of skeletal abnormalities.
 Type 2 is generally a more moderate form with slow progression and onset prior to 10 years of age with skeletal abnormalities and myopathy.
 Type 3 is the most severe form and usually presents with prenatal loss or severe central nervous system involvement leading to an early death.
 The incidence of alpha-mannosidosis is estimated at 1 in 500,000 live births.

-A diagnostic work up for alpha-mannosidosis may demonstrate slight elevations of oligosaccharides in urine (OLIGO / Oligosaccharide Screen, Urine).
-Reduced or absent enzyme activity of acid alpha-mannosidase in leukocytes can confirm a diagnosis.
-Sequencing of the MAN2B1 gene allows for detection of disease-causing mutations in affected patients and identification of familial mutations allows for testing of at-risk family members.
+A diagnostic workup for alpha-mannosidosis may demonstrate slight elevations of oligosaccharides in urine, or reduced or absent enzyme activity of acid alpha-mannosidase in leukocytes (OLIWB / Oligosaccharidoses Screen, Leukocytes).
+Sequencing of MAN2B1 allows for detection of disease-causing mutations in affected patients and identification of familial mutations allows for testing of at-risk family members.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.